rootslab/qap/Readme.md

 ###QuickParser
 [![build status](https://secure.travis-ci.org/rootslab/qap.png)](http://travis-ci.org/rootslab/qap)
- * Qap, a fast pattern parser.
+ * Qap is a quick parser for string or buffer patterns.
  * Better results are achieved with long and sparse patterns.
  * It is an implementation of QuickSearch algorithm :
  * http://www-igm.univ-mlv.fr/~lecroq/string/node19.html#SECTION00190